GlobalFishingWatch/GFW_technical_documentation/All-Vessels.md

 The All Vessels table is the sole table used to identify which vessels (vessel_ids) to include in Product and what information to associate with the vessel.
-The additional fields on vessel activity, vessel type, and noise are primarily for GFW staff, and, in particular, GFW analysts, to understand why a vessel appears the way it does in Products, or why a vessel may not be visible to non-GFW staff.
+The additional fields on vessel activity, vessel type, and noise in the All Vessels table are primarily for GFW staff, and, in particular, GFW analysts, to understand why a vessel appears the way it does in Products, or why a vessel may not be visible to non-GFW staff.
 Owner: Willa

 **All Vessels v2 officially launched in Products October 26th 2023** as part of public Vessel Viewer (VV 2.0) release.
 See `Updates` section for more on the lastest changes to the dataset.